MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/omni-channel-reference.md

 [!include[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-Provides JavaScript methods that can be used to perform various operations with the Live chat feature of Omni-channel Engagement Hub.
+The following JavaScript methods can be used to perform various operations with the live chat widget of Omni-channel Engagement Hub.

 ## Methods